 Maui Halloween Events

-Haunted Haiku Hike is a walking tour through a forest and wonderful storytelling journey about the history of Upcountry Maui’s ghosts and other haunted tales.
+Still TBA as of Oct 23,2023.
+Haunted Haiku Hike | Awalau Farm is a walking tour through a forest and wonderful storytelling journey about the history of Upcountry Maui’s ghosts and other haunted tales.
 Expect rain and bring a flashlight.
 Tickets: $40.
-Friday-Saturday, October 22-30, 2021.
-More info: https://awalaufarm.com/haunted-haiku-hike/

 Molokaʻi Halloween Events

-Haunted Homestead Tickets by the Adolpho family.
+Still TBA as of Oct 23,2023.
+Haunted Homestead | Eventbrite Tickets by the Adolpho family.
 In 2020, the first Haunted Homestead event was created to bring a sense of celebration to Halloween without traditional trick-or-treating.
 The Adolphos decided to make it an annual event after the amazing response from the community.
 This is a fun, family Halloween celebration featuring attractions, a light show, food vendors, and free goodies for all the keiki.
 Something for the WHOLE FAMILY.
 It’s spook-tacular fun.
 Keiki are encouraged to dress in their Halloween costumes to receive a special treat.
 This is a FREE entry event open to the public.
-Registration required and be sure to have your QR code available at check-in.
-Tickets available from October 28-30, 2021.
-More info: Haunted Homestead Tickets, October 28-30, 2021 | Eventbrite
+Registration required.
+More info: Haunted Homestead a ‘Labor of Love’ | The Molokai Dispatch